junglesta/speak/_posts/1870-01-01-the right-answer.md

 alsocheck: en.wikipedia.org/wiki/Babbage_(film)
 ---

-In two occasion I have been asked: 'if you put into the machine wrong figure, will the right answer come out?'
+In two occasion I have been asked: 'if you put into the machine wrong figures, will the right answer come out?'
 I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.